 "I tweaked my approach," Ottavino said.
 Tweaked?
 That's putting it mildly.
 Ottavino broke out a cut fastball, which he hadn't used since his days at Northeastern University, and put that changeup on hold.

-"It's a new wrinkle," said Ottavino, a first-round pick of the Cardinals in 2006, who joined the Rockies as a waiver claim in 2012.
+"It's a new wrinkle," said Ottavino, who joined the Rockies as a waiver claim in 2012.
 "You are looking at 90, 91 miles per hour with action.
 I worked on it all spring.
 I had to have a strategy."

-Now, Ottavino not only has the strategy, but he also has the chance to pitch the ninth inning.
+Now, Adam not only has the strategy, but he also has the chance to pitch the ninth inning.
 "It is always nice to be the last guy out there, to get that last out in a game," said Ottavino.
 "It is something every reliever aspires to do."
 It is something Ottavino is finally getting the chance to do.
-(Tracey Ringolsby - MLB.com. - 4/16/15)
+(Tracey Ringolsby - MLB.com - 4/16/15)

 Ottavino hasn't allowed a run in 35 straight outings dating back to Sept.
 6, 2014, eight months before he underwent Tommy John surgery.
 He returned to the big league roster on July 5, 2016.
 (Kramer - MLB.com)